-Figure 11 presents application of TDGA to the droplet growth data for the whole measurement period.
-In agreement with theory (Lance et al., 2006) the droplet size augments as the supersaturation increases.
-The solid line represents the size of the activated calibration NaCl particles, with s_c equal to the instrument supersaturation, while the points represent the average droplet size from the ambient aerosol activation data.
-The variability in the droplet size seen in the NaCl data is of the same order as the OPC bin resolution ($0.5 \mu m$), and all the ambient droplet size data lie within this uncertainty.
-Hence, it can be concluded that on average, the very aged organics present in ambient aerosol in this area do not significantly delay the water uptake process.
-This is consistent with the biogenic SOA studies of Englehart et al. (2008) and Asa-Awuku et al. (2009), where strong kinetic limitations were observed only in situations where the water-soluble fraction of the aerosol was below 30%.
+Figure 9 presents application of TDGA to the droplet growth data for the whole measurement period.
+In agreement with theory (Lance et al., 2006), droplet size augments as the supersaturation increases.
+The solid line represents the size of the activated calibration NaCl particles, with S_c equal to the instrument supersaturation, while the points represent the average droplet size from the ambient aerosol activation data.
+The variability in the droplet size seen in the NaCl data is of the same order as the OPC bin resolution (0.5 μ m), and all the ambient droplet size data lie within this uncertainty.
+Hence, it can be concluded that on average, the aged organics present in ambient aerosol in this area do not significantly delay the CCN activation and growth process.
+This is consistent with the biogenic SOA studies of Englehart et al. (2008) and Asa-Awuku et al. (2009), where strong kinetic limitations were observed only in situations where the watersoluble fraction of the aerosol was below 30%.